holab-hku/MTtrans/README.md

 To explore the trained model, we can load in the saved checkpoint to resume the model for later analysis.
 Here we use the testing checkpoint file (end with `.pth`) we just trained as the example.

+The checkpoints of all kinds of our MTtrans variant is available at https://figshare.com/articles/dataset/MTtrans_Model_weight/24504154.

 ```shell
 # firstly make sure you are in the correct environment